Lerch's $\Phi$ and the Polylogarithm at the Positive Integers: Lerch's at the positive integers

-After we carry out all the algebraic calculations, we find that for all integer $k \ge 1$ and all complex $m$ (except $m$ such that $\Re{(m)}>=0$ and $\abs{\Im{(m)}}>2\pi$): \\ The infinite sum on the left-hand side converges whenever $\Re{(m)}<0$, whereas the expression on the right-hand size, $E^{m}_{k}(b)$, is well defined always, except when $2b$ is an integer.
-At $m=0$, although improper, the expression has a limit.\\
+The infinite series on the left-hand side converges whenever $\Re{(z)}<0$, whereas the expression on the right-hand side, $E^{z}_{k}(b)$, is well defined always, except when $2b$ is an integer or $z$ lies outside the domain.
+At $z=0$, although improper, the expression has a limit.\\

-This sum is related to the Lerch function by the below relation:
+This series is related to the actual Lerch $\Phi$ function by a very simple relation: